d12/cryptogit-development/README.md

 ## How does it work?

+Note that this document is a brief summary of CryptoGit.
+A full protocol can be found [here](https://github.com/d12/cryptogit-development/blob/master/protocol.md)

 The blockchain is represented by a GitHub repository.
 To blocks are represented by commits to the master branch.
 If a valid commit is created branching off of master, it is auto-merged into master by a service listening for push hooks.

 A commit is valid if: